 Myron Rolle: From The NFL To Neurosurgeon

-**UPDATE: The football player turned doctor Myron Rolle is even closer to his goal of becoming a neurosurgeon after the news he got on March 17, 2017.
-Rolle found out that he will be starting his doctor residency at Harvard!
+**UPDATE: The football player turned doctor Myron Rolle is even closer to his goal of becoming a neurosurgeon after the news he is in his third year of residency at Harvard!

 “Seven years of neurosurgery is a big deal, something I wanted for a long time, really excited about it.
-Today is just great, it’s remarkable,” Rolle told WCTV in Tallahassee on Friday March 17th. “… Saving lives and helping people live a better life, that’s going to make life worth living.”
+Today is just great, it’s remarkable,” Rolle told WCTV in Tallahassee back in 2018. “… Saving lives and helping people live a better life, that’s going to make life worth living.”

 Rolle had always spoke of his goal to become a doctor following his football career.
 He famously took a chartered flight in 2008 from Birmingham, Alabama, to College Park, Maryland, to participate in his Rhodes scholarship interview and then play in the Florida State-Maryland game.